The Springvale Community Hub is located on the eastern side of Springvale Road and near the Springvale retail precinct.

 From the beginning, we've recognised the importance of involving the community and that’s something we intend to maintain throughout the various stages of this project.

 In 2013, the community provided useful feedback to Council regarding the projects that were most important and this feedback has been incorporated into the development strategy and the design competition brief.

-In April 2016, the community also provided their feedback on the design competition brief, which will assist those submitters to develop design proposals that accurately meet community needs.
+In April 2016, the community also provided their feedback on the design competition brief, which assisted submitters to develop design proposals that accurately met community needs.